 During selftest, server firmware detects the presence or absence of the A3342A HSC Remote Management card and will automatically direct server firmware output to the appropriate path (8/4/0.0 when the A3342A is present, 8/16/4.0 when the A3342A is absent).
 These path changes are transparent to the physical console which should be connected to the server via the connector labeled "Console 8/16/4.0".
 These path changes are also transparent to the server firmware 'CONSOLE PATH' value.
-Server firmware will not change the 'CONSOLE PATH' value when installing or removing the A3342A.
+Server firmware will not change the 'CONSOLE PATH' value.
+It is not necessary to manually change the 'CONSOLE PATH' value when installing or removing the A3342A.
 You may do so if you chose.